 - ACQUISTION PROCESS AND PROCEDURES FOR INVENTORYING

 The Office of Property Administration (OPA) is responsible for keeping a master computer file current on all capital equipment.
-At the same time, OPA depends upon the cooperation of the responsible people in the various departments, offices, centers, etc. to assign correct account code for purchases, know the location of all equipment within their responsibility, and notify OPA of any changes in status or location of that equipment (see Section 4 on responsibilities.)
+At the same time, OPA depends upon the cooperation of the responsible people in the various departments, offices, centers, etc. to assign the correct account code for purchases, know the location of all equipment within their responsibility, and notify OPA of any changes in status or location of that equipment (see Section 4 on responsibilities.)
 The procedures OPA has established to ensure that the master inventory system works efficiently include:

 a) NEW PURCHASES